Antel0pe/Hurricane-Explainer-Engine/README.md

 - increase resolution of mesh, wind, etc
 - thunder
 - precip
+    - to start can make precip drop from the top/low cloud layer
+    - then can analyze to figure out what type of precip, where it was likely to fall from
 - physics nets to make more realistic motion
 - make clouds move with wind
 - day/night cycles